 (3) How do you consider whether you should work individually or in a career counseling group?

 When you contact your potential career counselor, you consider whether working individually or in a career counseling group will be most helpful to you.
 Individual consultation, which is often a good place to start, can afford you the opportunity to focus very specifically on your unique issues.
 However, real benefit can be derived from working in a group and sharing the wisdom of the group.
 Often group members provide helpful suggestions, ideas and support to each other.
 Beyond these benefits, groups are often cost-effective.

 However, groups can be demoralizing for the individual who finds that their challenges make it difficult for them to keep up.
 Similarly, groups are not helpful when their is a mismatch between the goals of the participants.

-If you are considering a group, ask your career coach if they lead groups or they can recommend someone who does.
+Often these types of groups are difficult to find.
+However, if you are considering a group, ask your career coach if they lead groups or they can recommend someone who does.

 (4) The cost of career counseling

 People working in the career counseling arena, with individuals, vary greatly with respect to the fees that they charge.
 Some charge a per session rate for a 45 minute session while others charge a per program rate (which can cost several thousand dollars).